1dime/OneGUI/README.md

 # OneGUI
 OneGUI is a graphics library for C/C++ programs that aims to be cross-platform.
+Currently, it only works with Linux.
+However, as the source code may indicate, Windows (as well as other platforms) will have support too.

 # Building
 To build for Linux, run `./build.sh linux`.
-To build for Windows, run `./build.sh windows`.
 Outputs for both will be stored in bin.
 For Linux, that is bin/linux.
 For Windows, its bin/windows.

 # Contributing